nfqde/nfq-colors/README.md

     );
 };
 ```
-With the data-nfq-theme attribute you can force an theme for the component and all its childs.
-This is useful if you want to use an theme for an component that is different from the current theme.
+With the data-nfq-theme attribute you can force a theme on a html component and all it's children.
+This is useful if you want to use a theme for a component that is different from the current theme.
 Or you want to switch themes inbetween the components.

 <p align="right">(<a href="#top">back to top</a>)</p>